 Instructions

-- Temper/ melt the chocolate – I do recommend using tempered chocolate for this recipe, since it will give far better results – see my guide to tempering chocolate
+- Temper or melt the chocolate – I highly recommend using tempered chocolate for this recipe, since it will give far better results – see my guide to tempering chocolate

 - Pour the chocolate into your egg mold and gently tilt the mold from side to side until the chocolate reaches the edge then lay on a flat surface